2/20/2025

 speaker

-Your next question comes from the line of Michael Lauren of Baird.
+Your next question comes from the line of Mike Halloran of Byrd.
 Please go ahead.

 speaker

 Hey, good morning, everyone.
 Good morning.
-So, not to overly harp on the guide, I just want to make sure I understand what's embedded on the revenue side of things.
-I would say the first quarter, as you said, was a little bit more your expectations, FX a little worse.
+Not to overly harp on the guide, I just want to make sure I understand what's embedded on the revenue side of things.
+Obviously, the first quarter, as you said, was a little below your expectations, FX a little worse.
 Is that a majority of the move, excuse me, for the revenue to be at the low end?
-And maybe I suppose what is the assumption then for end market recovery curves, normal seasonality, backlog conversion that's embedded in that lower assumption?
-Is it pretty normal sequentials from here, pretty normal backlog outlay, any kind of color around those things would be super helpful.
+And maybe I suppose, what is the assumption then for end market recovery curves, normal seasonality, backlog conversion that's embedded in that lower assumption?
+Is it pretty normal sequentials from here, pretty normal backlog outlay?
+Any kind of color around those things would be super helpful.

 speaker